 The agency should list and briefly describe its proposed action and reasonable alternatives that meet the purpose and need.
-The agency must use its discretion to ensure the number and range of reasonable alternatives is reasoned and not arbitrary or capricious.
-The purpose and need for the proposed action and its environmental impacts should focus the alternatives.
+The agency must use its discretion to ensure the number and reasonable range of alternatives is reasoned and not arbitrary or capricious.
+The purpose and need for the proposed action and its environmental effects should focus the alternatives.
 For example, the need to use existing infrastructure necessary to support the facility is a reasoned basis for focusing on a discrete number of alternatives.

-When there is no conflict over the resource effects of the proposed action based on input from interested parties, the agency can consider the proposed action and proceed without consideration of additional alternatives.
-Otherwise, the agency must identify reasonable alternatives that meet the action's purpose and need, consistent with section 102(2)(E) of NEPA.
+When there is no unresolved conflict concerning alternative uses of available resources with respect to the proposed action based on input from interested parties, the agency can consider the proposed action and proceed without consideration of additional alternatives.
+Otherwise, the agency must identify reasonable alternatives that meet the action's purpose and need, consistent with section 102(2)(H) of NEPA.

-Environmental Impacts of the Proposed Action and Alternatives
+Environmental Effects of the Proposed Action and Alternatives

-The agency should describe the environmental impacts of its proposed action and each alternative.
+The agency must describe the environmental effects of its proposed action and each alternative.
+40 C.F.R. § 1501.5(c)(2)(iii).
 The description should provide enough information to support a determination to either prepare an EIS or a finding of no significant impact.

 The agency should focus on whether the action would significantly affect the quality of the human environment.
-The agency should follow CEQ's NEPA regulations in considering whether the effects of a proposed action are significant.
-40 CFR 1501.3.
+The agency should follow the CEQ NEPA regulations in considering whether the effects of a proposed action are significant.
+See 40 C.F.R. § 1501.3(d).
 Agency NEPA contacts and contacts at resource agencies can assist in this effort.

 Tailor the length of the discussion to the complexity of each issue.
-Focus on those human and natural environment issues where impacts are a concern.
-Telephone or email discussions with State, Tribal, and local governments and agencies, and other Federal agencies that operate in the area, will help focus those issues.
+Focus on those human and natural environment issues where effects are a concern.
+Telephone or email discussions with State, Tribal, and local governments and agencies and other Federal agencies that operate in the area will help focus those issues.

-The agency must discuss the impacts of each alternative and may discuss those impacts together in a comparative description, or discuss each alternative separately.
+The agency must discuss the effects of each alternative and may discuss those effects together in a comparative description or discuss each alternative separately.
 The agency should use the approach that will be most effective in the time available.
-The agency may contrast the impacts of the proposed action and alternatives with the current condition and expected future condition in the absence of the action.
+The agency may contrast the effects of the proposed action and alternatives with the current condition and expected future condition in the absence of the action.
 This constitutes consideration of a no action alternative as well as demonstrating the need for the action.

 The agency should incorporate by reference data, inventories, other information, and analyses relied on in the EA.
-CEQ encourages the use of hyperlinks in web-based documents.
-This information must be reasonably available to the public.
+See 40 C.F.R. § 1501.12.
+CEQ encourages the use of digital references, such as hyperlinks.
+This information must be reasonably available for review by potentially interested persons.
 For example, include relevant existing programmatic agreements and generally accepted best management practices.